Orgfet/DVC/README.md

 ## Usage

-Once installed, you can use Dor Video Cam for various purposes:
+Once installed, you can use Door Video Cam for various purposes:

 - The software was designed to help people to see who is in front of your door